-Information about the May 14, 2013 Redondo Beach Runoff and Special Municipal Election
+Information about the November 5, 2013 Local and Municipal Elections

 See Semi-Official Election Results for the May 14, 2013 Redondo Beach Runoff/Special Election on the City of Redondo Beach website.

 On May 14, 2013, the City of Redondo Beach will be holding a Runoff/Special Election for the following offices: Mayor, City Council (Districts 1 and 4), and City Treasurer.
 For official election information, including the Sample Ballot and Voter Information Pamphlet, Polling Location Area Map, and Polling Location List, see the election page at the City of Redondo Beach website.
 Find information about the candidates at SmartVoter.org.

 In Redondo Beach, there were races for Mayor, City Council (Districts 1, 2, and 4), City Attorney, Redondo Beach United School District Board (3 seats), and Measure RB-A (the AES power plant phase-out initiative).
 Official election results are posted on the City of Redondo Beach Election Information page.

 In Manhattan Beach, there were elections for three City Council seats and the office of City Treasurer.
 Official election results are posted on the City of Manhattan Beach Elections page.